TanSaeed/Quick-Pong-Game/README.md

 # Quick-Pong-Game
 Quick Pong game using javas awt classes to help animated the ball movement.
 Also uses JFrame to hold the game JPanel.
 OOP princples are used to create this game.
-The game is a simple pong game with controls being WASD for player 1 (RED) and the ARROW KEYS for player 2 (Blue).
+The game is a simple pong game with controls being W and S (latter S for going down) for player 1 (Red) and the UP and DOWN ARROW KEYS for player 2 (Blue).
 There is a scoreboard at the top of the screen, the scores go up indefinitely.

 ## Installation